-- This feedback will be made based on a copy of the applicant's University position description (as forwarded by the Board with its request for information) and a discussion between the applicant and medical practitioner regarding the applicant's University working environment. - D. This same information may be requested from a second medical practitioner.
+- regarding any job modifications necessary for this to occur. - This feedback will be made based on a copy of the applicant's University position description (as forwarded by the Board with its request for information) and a discussion between the applicant and medical practitioner regarding the applicant's University working environment. - D. This same information may be requested from a second medical practitioner.
 If this is requested, any resultant costs shall be paid by the University. - E. The purpose of such additional information shall be exclusively to aid the Sick Leave Bank Board in determining whether to grant, modify, or reject an application for drawing days from the Bank.